Purityj/alx-system_engineering-devops/0x00-shell_basics/README.md

-command that lists all files
+command that prints the file type